10 delightful places for Afternoon Tea in Cambridge

 Afternoon tea in Cambridge is an essential British experience that everyone should try at least once in their lifetime.
-Whether you are a tourist or a local resident, indulging in the tradition of afternoon tea in Cambridge is an absolute must.
 Here are some of the most delightful places to go for Afternoon Tea in Cambridge.

 The Orchard Tea Garden